 For most purposes, including all HTTP/S access, a single domain name is required.
 In all Alma documentation, this URL is referred to as <Alma domain>.
 An example <Alma domain>:

-A second domain name is provided for configuring Primo’s access to Alma’s delivery; the second domain name is required for technical reasons to enable staff users to have both Alma and Primo open simultaneously in the same browser.
+A second domain name is provided for configuring Primo’s access to Alma’s delivery; the second domain name is required for technical reasons to enable staff users to have both Alma and Primo open simultaneously in the same browser, and is relevant for those using regular Primo (not VE).
 This domain name is referred to in the documentation as <Alma delivery domain>.
 An example <Alma delivery domain>:

 For more information regarding domain names, refer to Alma’s OLH.